rameshkr1994/Data-Science-Cookbook/Atom/Notes.md

 conda install ipykernel            # install Python kernel (ipykernel) into the conda environment python -m ipykernel install        # install python kernel into nteract's available kernel list
 ```

+But, the above code assumes that you are going to create an Anaconda virtual environment every time you create a project with Atom for example.
+I am no interested on